Skip to main content

 Overview

-The Codika Claude Code plugins give Claude direct access to the Codika platform.
-Once installed, Claude can scaffold use cases, validate workflows, deploy to production, trigger executions, debug failures, and even autonomously build entire use cases from your business requirements.
-Two plugins work together:
+The codika plugin gives AI coding agents direct access to the Codika platform.
+Once installed, your agent can scaffold use cases, validate workflows, deploy to production, trigger executions, debug failures, and autonomously build entire use cases from your business requirements.
+It ships as a single Open Plugin v1-conformant repo at codika-io/plugin, so you install it once and the CLI wires it into every compatible host (Claude Code, Cursor, …).

-codika14 CLI skills — deploy, verify, trigger, fetch, manage integrations, and more
+Skills (25)/codika:* commands that wrap the codika CLI — deploy, verify, trigger, fetch, manage integrations, and more

 Prerequisites